iRB-Lab/py-ga-VRPTW/README.md

 8. As a backup, you will find a zip-file with the 100 instance definitions [here](http://www.sintef.no/globalassets/project/top/vrptw/solomon/solomon-100.zip).

 #### JSON Format
-For the further convenience, the text files are converted to JSON format and stored under the `data/json/` directory.
+For the further convenience, a Python script named `txt2json.py` is writen to convert problem instances from the **text file format** to **JSON format** and stored under the `data/json/` directory.
 Like the text files, each JSON file is named with respect to its corresponding instance name, e.g.: the JSON file corresponding to problem instance **C101** is `C101.js`, and locates at `data/json/C101.js`.

 Below is a description of the format of the JSON file that defines each problem instance (assuming 100 customers).